 In 2014 the Dubai Health Authority initiated a comprehensive initiative to provide sustainable, high-quality healthcare in Dubai for nationals, residents, and visitors – The Insurance System for Advancing Healthcare in Dubai (ISAHD).

-Now health insurance in Dubai is mandatory.
+Health insurance in Dubai is mandatory.

 So if you are one of those expats whose employer does not provide healthcare for dependents, you can either choose to opt for the Essential Benefits Plan (EBP) or take a private health cover.

 If private health insurance in Dubai looks a bit too pricey for you, then you need to look at the Essential Benefits Plan.
-The EBP is a basic health cover which you can buy at a reasonable price: EBP premiums start from Dh650 to Dh725 per year.
+The EBP is a basic health cover that you can buy at a reasonable price: EBP premiums start from Dh650 to Dh725 per year.

-If you have uninsured family members (dependents) – elderly parents, non-working spouse, children, and/or employ domestic help who earn less than Dh4,000 per month, and you cannot afford to insure them privately, EBP is the best option.
+If you have uninsured family members (dependents) – elderly parents, non-working spouses, children, and/or employ domestic help who earn less than Dh4,000 per month, and you cannot afford to insure them privately, EBP is the best option.

-Although it covers most common illnesses, regular health check-ups and emergency treatments, for a better or more specialised cover you need to have a private insurance.
+Although it covers most common illnesses, regular health check-ups, and emergency treatments, for better or more specialized coverage, you need to have private insurance.